About Carl Safina

 Author of over 100 publications, Carl’s writing includes books, articles, chapters and forewords, scientific articles, op-eds, letters to the editor, reports, film and TV scripts.
 Books Safina, C. 2011.
 A Sea in Flames.
 Random House, Inc. New York.
 Safina, C. 2011.
 The View From Lazy Point.
 Henry Holt Co.
 New York.
 Safina, C. 2010.
 Nina […]

-Carl in the Media
+Safina in the Media

 Press coverage of Carl Safina’s writings, views and current projects ranges from scientific journals, top print and broadcast media to popular online sites and media targeted to health, culinary and even rock ‘n roll audiences.
 Carl’s voice certainly reaches way beyond the ocean conservation “choir”!
 Link to recent media coverage in our Press Room section.
 A […]

-Saving the Ocean with Carl Safina – PBS TV Series
+Saving the Ocean – PBS TV Series

 Join Carl as he chronicles the unsung heroes who are creating hope — people who are hard at work inventing and implementing solutions to save the world’s oceans.
 Most of us have heard about the effects overfishing, pollution, and climate change are having on the world’s oceans.
 It’s time for some good news.
 Carl introduces […]